- Home

 While AI can drive efficiency and innovation across various sectors, it can also be misused by threat actors to increase the speed, scale, and sophistication of cyber attacks.
 To help system owners securely adopt AI, we rolled out the Guidelines and Companion Guide for Securing AI systems [PDF, 447 KB] in 2024, which provides best practices on the implementation of security controls to protect AI systems against cyber risks and attacks.

-Quantum computing has the potential break the encryption algorithms that keep our systems secure today.
+Quantum computing has the potential to break the encryption algorithms that keep our systems secure today.
 To build resistance against quantum attacks, we have been developing a national approach to migrate our digital ecosystem to a quantum-safe environment.
 Through the National Quantum-Safe Network Plus introduced in 2023, businesses are offered easier access to a quantum-safe network that safeguards their critical data.
 As at September 2024, two network operators Singtel and SPTel, together with SpeQtral, have each built a nationwide, quantum-safe network to serve businesses.

 We invested further in the cybersecurity of our public sector systems.